Centennial High baseball player killed in fiery multi-vehicle crash in Burleson

 Officials with the Tarrant County medical examiner’s office have not released the name of the victim, but Burleson police and school officials say the 17-year-old was Dawson Barnes, a senior at Burleson Centennial High School.

-“Our family has experienced a great loss,” according to a message on social media by school officials at Centennnial High School posted Thursday morning.
+“Our family has experienced a great loss,” according to a message posted Thursday morning on social media by school officials at Centennial High School.

-The crash occurred about shortly before 3:30 p.m.
+The crash occurred about 3:30 p.m.
 Wednesday on Hidden Creek Parkway in Burleson.

 Barnes was driving his vehicle on Hidden Creek Parkway when for an undetermined reason he lost control of it, hit two vehicles, veered off and smashed into a light pole.